Croatia men's national basketball team: Independent Croatia

 After independence of Croatia in 1991, the first official tournament played by Croatians were the 1992 Summer Olympics in Barcelona.
 Croatia defeated the CIS team 75–74 and reached the final against the USA Dream Team led by Michael Jordan.
 The USA won 85–117, but Croatia won its first medal at a major tournament in history.

 The next competition for Croatia was the 1993 EuroBasket in Germany.
 Tragically, before the tournament Dražen Petrović died in a car accident on 7 June 1993 at the age of 28.
 Croatia still managed to reach the bronze medal game to defeat Greece 99–59.

 Croatia earned its third medal at the 1994 FIBA World Cup in Canada.
 Croatia lost their semi-finals match against Russia 64–66, but beat Greece once again 78–60 for the bronze medal.
 A similar occurrence happened at the EuroBasket 1995 in Greece.
 Croatia lost in the semi-finals 80–90 against Lithuania, but beat Greece 73–68 for the third time in a row in a bronze medal match.
 That medal to date was the last Croatian medal from any major tournament.
 At the 1996 Summer Olympics Croatia finished in a subpar seventh place.

 Decline

 At the EuroBasket 1997 in Spain, the new Croatian generation emerged, but ended in 11th place.
-Croatia failed to qualify for the 2000, 2004 and 2012 Summer Olympics, but finished sixth in 2008.
-Croatia also failed to qualify for the 1998, 2002 and 2006 World Cups.
+Croatia failed to qualify for the 2000, 2004, 2012, 2020, 2024 Summer Olympics, but finished sixth at the 2008 and fifth at the 2016.
+Croatia also failed to qualify for the 1998, 2002, 2006, 2019 and 2023 FIBA Basketball World Cups.
+They also failed to qualify for their first ever Eurobasket in 2025.
 Although the team did manage to qualify in 2010, before falling in the Round of 16.
 However, at the EuroBasket 2013, Croatia had its best tournament appearance since 1995, where the team finished in fourth place.